postmanlabs/labs-docs/v6/pro/integrations/webhooks.md

 }
 ```

-### Add a team activity feed to Custom Webhooks
+### Send a team activity feed to Custom Webhooks
 The activity feed is where you can track changes made to your collections and within your team.
 Integrating with Webhooks gives you the freedom to connect with many services.
 You also have the option to set up Twilio to text you when updates are made to your feed.

-To add a team activity feed to Custom webhook:
+To send a team activity feed to Custom webhook:

 1. Click the **Add Integration** button.
 2. In the **Team Activity Feed** page, enter the webhook URL to send team updates to this specific URL.